Master Agreement (E204CW)

 b.
 Clear any client-side data cache derived from the terminated Cloud Services; and

-Esri may stop performing Services immediately upon written notice to Customer if a bankruptcy or insolvency proceeding is commenced by or against Customer until the trustee cures any existing defaults and provides adequate assurance of future performance under the Agreement.
+Esri may stop performing Services immediately upon written notice to Customer if a bankruptcy or insolvency proceeding is commenced by or against Customer until the trustee cures any existing defaults and provides adequate assurance of future performance under this Agreement.
 This Agreement terminates upon the insolvency, liquidation, or dissolution of either party.

 Article 3—Limited Warranties and Disclaimers